dvd101x/Molecular-Mass-Calculator/README.md

 # Getting started

-Open this page https://dvd101x.github.io/Molecular-Mass-Calculator/ and run the test formula or one of the following.
+Open this page https://dvd101x.github.io/Molecular-Mass-Calculator/ and run the defualt formula or one of the following.

+After that try one of your own.

 | Name              | Formula           |
 | :---------------- | :---------------- |